Container Engine offers integrated support for two types of cloud load balancing for a publicly accessible application:

 kubectl expose deployment echoserver --target-port=8080 --type=NodePort

-The following manifest describes an Ingress resource that routes the requests
+The following manifest describes an Ingress resource that routes all the

 example.com to the

 apiVersion: extensions/v1beta1 kind: Ingress metadata: name: fanout-ingress spec: rules: - http: paths: - path: / backend: serviceName: nginx servicePort: 80 - path: /echo backend: serviceName: echoserver servicePort: 8080

 To deploy this manifest, save it to a